We love our teak decks. They’re beautiful, make great non-skid when wet, and add some serious character to our boat, Constellation.

 STEP 7 – APPLY TEAK SEALER

 After sanding, you can choose to maintain your decks in a variety of ways.
-We opted to apply a low-maintenance sealer, called Semco Teak Sealer (we LOVE this stuff!)
+We opted to apply a low-maintenance sealer, called Semco Teak Sealer (we LOVE this stuff!) in the honey tone color.
 We apply this sealer every 6-months or so.

 Recommended materials for replacing teak deck bungs